neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 This means:

-1. We take a random zebra from our zebra dataset.
+1. We take a random zebra from our zebra dataset. (x~p(x))
 2. We pass that zebra through the generator ($G$) to create a horse.
 3. We pass that generated horse through another generator ($F$) to create a zebra
 4. We compare the zebra created in step 3 with the random zebra in step 1 and take the sum of the absolute value of differences.

 The second term works in a very similar fashion.
-Except now we take out a random horse and pass that through the generator functions.
+However, now we start with a random horse and convert that into a zebra and back into a horse again.

 ## Full objective